Unfair trading practices

 When misrepresentation occurs

 Misrepresentation occurs where a party is induced to enter into a contract by certain statements that later turn out to be untrue.
-With respect to accommodation premises, these could again include statements about the accommodation's:
+With respect to tourism businesses, these could again include statements regarding:

 For example, if Mr Anderson and his family had booked into a bed and breakfast with an assurance that it was only 'five minutes from the beach' and it turned out to be a half-hour drive he would be able to either: